petergaultney/confident-confidant/README.md

 ```

 To 'test' (avoid modifying any of your existing notes), add the `--no-mutate` flag -
-this will create a new note and will make a copy of your audio file, but will not change
+this will create the output note, but will not move the audio file and will not
-existing notes.
+mutate any existing notes.

 Run in an infinite loop ('server mode') with `--loop`.
 The sleep is hardcoded to 10
 seconds because I am lazy.